-It will be particularly important for you to read the fiction assignments prior to coming to class so that you may participate in class discussion.
-To ensure that you're doing this, you will be required to complete a reading pre-test before the beginning of each week.
-The pre-tests will be computer-based.
-They will open on Friday evening and must be submitted by Sunday at midnight.
-Consult the reading schedule to see what should be read for each reading pre-test, and be sure - before you start the pre-test - to read the stories/selections very carefully.
-You will not have time, once the pre-test begins, to look up answers.
+It will be particularly important for you to read the assignments prior to coming to class so that you may participate in class discussion.
+To ensure that you're doing this, you will be required to complete one or more reading quizzes each week.
+Consult the reading schedule to see what should be read for each reading quiz, and be sure to read the stories/selections very carefully.
 I do not accept late work for any reason.